ayalan/deg-practice/README.md

 docker-compose run --rm analysis bash
 ```

-To exit or stop our Docker container when using docker-compose, you have a few options:
+To exit or stop our Docker container when using docker-compose, we have a few options:

-If you're in an interactive R session:
+If we're in an interactive R session:
 1. Type `q()` and press Enter
 2. When prompted "Save workspace image?", type `n` (or our preference) and press Enter

-If you're in an interactive bash shell:
+If we're in an interactive bash shell:
 1. Type exit and press Enter, or Press Ctrl+D

 ### Downloading and Using GEO Metadata